rails/rails/guides/source/active_model_basics.md

 ### SecurePassword

 `ActiveModel::SecurePassword` provides a way to securely store any password in an encrypted form.
-On including this module, a `has_secure_password` class method is provided which defines an accessor named `password` with certain validations on it.
+When you include this module, a `has_secure_password` class method is provided which defines a `password` accessor with certain validations on it.

 #### Requirements